-The recent crew strike at SAS made me realize that I have been on “savings” mode with my EuroBonus points during the entire pandemic.
-Let’s face it, the world was paused since March 2020, almost no flights, and full of travel restrictions.
-Certainly one of the toughest times for the travel industry.
+The recent crew strike at SAS made me realize that I have been in “savings” mode with my EuroBonus points during the entire pandemic.
+Let’s face it: the world has paused since March 2020, with almost no flights and full of travel restrictions—certainly one of the most challenging times for the travel industry.

-During this period, almost every frequent flyer program has extended their deadlines and been much more lenient with their qualification requirements, as most frequent travellers were at home.
+During this period, almost every frequent flyer program has extended its deadlines and been much more lenient with their qualification requirements, as most frequent travelers were at home.

 What to do when you have too many points?

-I kept firm with my strategy on racking up and hodling SAS EuroBonus points steadily.
-When things started to open again, I booked a couple of flights to use my Amex Elite 2×1 coupon on Star Alliance, but still when the strike happened, I had more than 750.000 EuroBonus points sitting on my account.
+I kept firm with my strategy of racking up and hodling SAS EuroBonus points steadily.
+When things started to open again, I booked a couple of flights to use my Amex Elite 2×1 coupon on Star Alliance, but still when the strike happened, I had more than 750,000 EuroBonus points sitting on my account.
 And those were at risk.

-If the airline suddenly decided to shut down, or just shut down their program, those points would have absolutely no value at all.
-It happened to me before.
-Four times: with AirBerlin, Alitalia, LATAM and Gol Smiles.
+If the airline suddenly decided to shut down or just shut down its program, those points would have absolutely no value at all.
+It happened to me before—four times: with AirBerlin, Alitalia, LATAM, and Gol Smiles.
 So I know the drill.

-Hence, I kept monitoring the situation carefully and as soon as the strike was over, I was committed to turning all the points I could into useful flights.
-I managed to book 3 flights I needed, using a total of 174,000 and 4000 SEK.
+Hence, I kept monitoring the situation carefully, and as soon as the strike was over, I was committed to turning all the points I could into valuable flights.
+I managed to book three flights I needed, using a total of 174,000 and 4000 SEK.

 Things worth remembering

-- An issued ticked is much more powerful that points on an account.
-We’ve seen many times that airlines devalue the points with very short notice, or they remove seat availability.
-It gets tricky because having lots of points may give the illusion of having something very valuable, which is fake.
+- An issued ticket is much more powerful than points on an account.
+We’ve seen many times that airlines devalue the points with very short notice or they remove seat availability.
+It gets tricky because having lots of points may give the illusion of having something precious, which is fake.
 The only moment when points are worth something is when you redeem them!